 It’s time to roll up your sleeves and get down to business!
 Our recipe book is full of the latest and greatest as well as your classic favorites.
 And the best part?
 It’s only a click away.

-Stirring continuously with a wooden spoon or silicone spatula, heat the caramel mixture in the saucepan over medium heat, scraping the sides and bottom often, until the mixture thickens enough to coat the spoon (steam will just begin to rise from the surface).
+Return to the saucepan.
+Stirring continuously with a wooden spoon or silicone spatula, heat over medium heat, scraping the sides and bottom often, until the mixture thickens enough to coat the spoon (steam will just begin to rise from the surface).

 Refrigerate until very cold, preferably overnight.

-Pour into an ice cream maker and spin according to the manufacturer's instructions until the texture of soft serve.
-Transfer to a storage container and freeze to harden.
-The ice cream will firm up, but still have a silky texture and will not harden as much as other ice creams.
+Blend again if the butter has separated.
+Pour into an ice cream maker and spin according to the manufacturer’s instructions until the texture of soft serve.
+For a firmer consistency, transfer to a storage container and freeze to harden.

 Real California Recipes Cookbook